General Grant Information

 Conflict of Interest Policy: State legislation requires grantee organizations to have a conflict of interest policy for their board of directors and management employees regarding the expenditure of state funds.
 A new, recently notarized copy of the organization’s conflict of interest policy must be included with the grant application.

 Accessibility for People With Disabilities: Arts Council staff can arrange to meet with applicants with disabilities either in our offices, which are wheelchair accessible, or in another location that may be more convenient.
-We can arrange for a sign language interpreter to be present.
 Guidelines are available upon request in alternative formats.

 All programs funded by the Arts Council must be accessible to people with disabilities and in compliance with the Americans With Disabilities Act (ADA).
 Applicants may include costs for making programs more accessible (i.e. sign language interpreters, audio descriptive services) in their application budgets.

 The Arts Council’s grant categories provide funding for arts programs for people with disabilities.
 Our staff can provide guidance and assistance for applicants and ADA resource materials upon request.
-For more information, call Catherine Lavenburg at (919) 807-6501.
+For more information, call Vicki Vitiello at (919) 807-6504.

 Special Provisions for Rural/Low Wealth Counties: Applicants in or serving counties designated as Tier 1 by the N.C.
 Department of Commerce are not required to provide a one-to-one match in certain grant categories and may request 75 percent to 100 percent funding of their project costs.
 These applicants must make a strong case for financial need in their proposal narratives.
-The 2014 designated counties are: Alleghany, Anson, Beaufort, Bertie, Bladen, Burke, Caldwell, Camden, Caswell, Chowan, Clay, Columbus, Edgecombe, Gates, Graham, Greene, Halifax, Hertford, Hoke, Hyde, Jackson, Jones, Lenoir, Martin, Mitchell, Montgomery, Northampton, Pasquotank, Perquimans, Richmond, Robeson, Rockingham, Rutherford, Scotland, Surry, Swain, Tyrrell, Vance, Warren, Washington, and Wilson.
+The 2016 designated counties are: Alleghany, Anson, Ashe, Beaufort, Bertie, Bladen, Caldwell, Camden, Caswell, Chowan, Clay, Columbus, Edgecombe, Gates, Graham, Greene, Halifax, Hertford, Hyde, Jackson, Jones, Lenoir, Macon, Martin, McDowell, Montgomery, Nash, Northampton, Pasquotank, Perquimans, Richmond, Robeson, Rutherford, Scotland, Swain, Tyrrell, Vance, Warren, Washington, and Yancey.